Youth Leadership Jacksonville

 Nominations for YLJ can only be submitted by authorized personnel at participating high schools and not through this website.

-Applications will be provided to the participating schools in early November 2018.
-Contact Meg Folds at email@example.com to find the contact person at a particular school.
+Applications will be provided to the participating schools in early November 2021.
+Contact Programs Director, Meg Folds at email@example.com to find the contact person at a particular school.
 Students fill out the written application that is returned to their school before the school’s deadline.
 The school submits its candidates to Leadership Jacksonville in January.
 Interviews take place February through March, with the class selection complete by May 1 each year.

 The forty participating SACS accredited high schools in Baker, Clay, Duval and St. John’s counties are eligible to submit applications.
 Applications are accepted only from these schools.
 Each participating high school will have the opportunity to nominate four to six freshmen.
 Teams of Leadership Jacksonville alumni interview all candidates and select the class in the spring.
 Selected students will participate in Youth Leadership Jacksonville with other selected students during their sophomore year.